-Promotion and Tenure Guide for Associate Professors
+Promotion Guide for Associate Professors

-Guidelines: Criteria, Policies, and Procedures
+Guidelines: Criteria, Policies and Procedures

 The University of Nevada, Reno is part of the Nevada System of Higher Education and is governed by its Board of Regents.
 The NSHE Code is incorporated into faculty contracts.
 The NSHE Board of Regents Handbook establishes major NSHE procedures; the University of Nevada, Reno Bylaws establish major UNR procedures.
 Both NSHE and UNR procedures and policies govern University practices.
 Colleges, schools, and departments have bylaws and internal policies that govern practices within those units.

 For NSHE procedures and policies, see: Board of Regents Handbook (Title 2 is the NSHE Code) and Board of Regents Procedures and Guidelines Manual.